Tower Hill: Tower Hill Terrace and Tower Vaults

 Tower Hill Terrace is the pedestrian way that runs south off Tower Hill to Gloucester Court and also the adjoining paved public space, redeveloped in 2019, atop the Tower Vaults shopping complex.
 A floor plaque in Tower Vaults commemorates its re-opening in 1991 as the surviving part of the 1864 George Myers built Mazawattee Tea Warehouse, extensively bomb-damaged in Second World War air raids and later demolished.

 No. 7 of the original 31 Tower Liberty boundary markers is sited at the bottom of the steps linking Gloucester Court to Tower Hill Terrace and no. 8 is positioned at the base of the circular concrete air duct adjoining Tower Hill.

 Bulwark Gate (site of)

 Immediately east of the Tower of London Welcome Centre on Great Tower Hill are the buried structural remains of the medieval Bulwark Gate and bastion.
 The lower half of Tower Hill was enclosed in the late 15th century to protect the western entrance to the Tower of London.
 The large brick bastion commissioned by Edward IV extended part way up Tower Hill from Tower Dock, but was demolished in 1668.

 Tower Subway

 Tower Subway is a tunnel under the Thames running from Tower Hill to Vine Lane in Southwark.
 The round brick-built entrance building near the Tower of London's ticket office was constructed in 1926 by the London Hydraulic Power Company.
-The year of 1868 visible on the structure refers to the Tower Subway Act of 1868 which authorised the construction of the tunnel.
+The year of 1868 visible on the structure refers to the Tower Subway Act 1868 which authorised the construction of the tunnel.